Golden Age of Argentine cinema: 1936–1942: Rise to international influence

 In 1939, Argentina became the world's leading producer of Spanish-language films, with a new record of 50 feature films being made, and had consolidated industrial production, an expanding market and its own system of stars, genres and popular authors.
-According to Di Núbila: "Argentine cinema was never able to boast as proudly as in this year.
-It owed its fantastic artistic, industrial, commercial, financial and exporting development to no one else but itself.
-It was in tune with the collective unconscious.
-The public was its judge and its banker.
-It freely chose its themes and its casts. (...)
-Everything it achieved in 1939 was due to its own vigor.
-Without any kind of aid or protection he faced the best year Hollywood ever had in its history".
 In this year, Laboratorios Alex acquired the first flatbed editor in Argentina, and the new system would be progressively adopted by the industry in the following years.
-Also in 1939, the construction of the new Estudios San Miguel in Bella Vista, Greater Buenos Aires, was finished and began production, becoming the largest studio that the country has ever had.
+The construction of the Estudios San Miguel in Bella Vista, Greater Buenos Aires, the largest studio in Argentina, was finished in 1939.

 Mirtha Legrand in Los martes, orquídeas (1941), directed by Francisco Mugica and produced by Lumiton.

 The new prosperity of Argentine cinema brought about a strong change in the themes and atmospheres that had characterized it until then, appealing to middle-class audiences' taste for aspirational themes and wealthy settings.
 The major representative of this trend at Lumiton was Francisco Mugica, who directed the successful and influential Así es la vida (1939) and Los martes, orquídeas (1941), while at Argentina Sono Film it was Luis César Amadori, who manufactured successful star vehicles for Pepe Arias, Libertad Lamarque, Luis Sandrini, Hugo del Carril, Niní Marshall and Mirtha Legrand.
 For its part, EFA cast all the biggest stars of the era by offering them more money than any other production company.
 The studio's main director was Luis Bayón Herrera, who imitated Manuel Romero's model of making low-cost, fast-production, star-driven films.
-Examples include Cándida (1939), Los celos de Cándida (1940) y Cándida millonaria (1941), all of them starring Marshall playing her popular comic character.
+Examples include Cándida (1939), Los celos de Cándida (1940) and Cándida millonaria (1941), all of them starring Marshall playing her popular comic character.
 Also at EFA, director Carlos Schlieper had the first important period of his career, with a more refined style than Bayón Herrera.
 At the end of the 1930s, with Soffici's departure from the company, Argentina Sono Film incorporated Saslavsky and Alberto de Zavalía, who stood out for introducing a more cultured and refined take on commercial filmmaking with titles such as Puerta cerrada (1939), El loco Serenata (1939) and Historia de una noche (1941) in the former, and La vida de Carlos Gardel (1939) in the latter.
 The sophistication of these two directors in Argentina Sono Film had its counterpart in Lumiton with the incorporation of Carlos Hugo Christensen, who directed films such as Los chicos crecen (1942), Safo, historia de una pasión (1943) and La pequeña señora de Pérez (1944).